pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 </table>

-## Changes Relevant to Secure Metadata Sessions Using JWT
+## Changes relevant to secure metadata sessions using JWT

 JWT-related methods have been moved to a sub-namespace called `jwt` as follows: